 The Takeaway: Generating positive emotions like excitement and optimism is hugely effective for boosting brand awareness.

-The Takeaway: Focusing on a single element and keeping things simple can work to your advantage in marketing.
+The Takeaway: Focusing on a single element and keeping the message clear can work to your advantage in marketing.

 The Takeaway: People love to share things that are close to their hearts.
 Becoming organically involved in a community can help boost brand awareness.